 Environmental Impacts of Cotton

 Cotton represents 35% of the world's textiles (Gullingsrud, 2017), and it’s a very thirsty crop.
 Cotton takes enormous amounts of water to cultivate and manufacture.
 Although, calculations of how much water varies widely.
-For instance, once source claims that it takes 5,678 liters of water to produce 1 pair of jeans, while another source reports it takes 1,892 liters (Gullingsrun).
+For instance, one source claims that it takes 5,678 liters of water to produce 1 pair of jeans, while another source reports it takes 1,892 liters (Gullingsrun).
+These numbers vary on the origin of the cotton and weather patters.
 Nevertheless, both are staggering numbers.

 Cotton and other natural materials use fertilizers and pesticides to increase the health and size of the yield.
 To do so, conventional cotton cultivation uses some of the most toxic chemicals available for use in agriculture.
 It accounts for 11% of global pesticides and 24% of insecticides applications worldwide (Conca, 2015), this attributes to soil and water pollution as well as air emissions.
 Unfortunately, these toxic chemicals created to improve yield can diminish soil fertility and pollute water systems, thus destroying crops in future seasons.